 The claim process against a Mississippi government entity

 Once the cause of your injury has been identified, i.e. the government entity whose act of negligence directly caused the accident which led to your injury, you need to submit a ‘notice of claim’ in writing to the specific entity.
 The notice of claim must be submitted within a year from the date of the injury.
 There should be a response made within 95days from receipt of the notice of claim.
-This is either an acceptance of the claim or a denial.
-Once a denial of the claim has been received or the 95 days has expired, you can then proceed with a personal injury claim in the same way you would if the accident has been caused by a private individual.
-You must file your lawsuit within 90 days of this date, otherwise any claim will not be permitted.
+This is either an acceptance of the claim or denial.
+Once a denial of the claim has been received or the 95 days have expired, you can then proceed with a personal injury claim in the same way you would if the accident has been caused by a private individual.
+You must file your lawsuit within 90 days of this date, otherwise, any claim will not be permitted.

 Because of the extra complications involved with any accident claim against a government entity you should make an appointment with the Diaz Law Firm to discuss a possible personal injury claim.
 You can contact the office at 601-607-3456.